-3.4 Arbitrary Precision Calculations
+3.5 Arbitrary Precision Calculations

-If you performed an exceptionally good experiment that gave you extremely precise results (that is, with very low relative error), you may want to use arbitrary precision calculations, in order not to loose significance of the results.
+If you performed an exceptionally good experiment that gave you extremely precise results (that is, with very low relative error), you may want to use arbitrary precision (or multiple precision) calculations, in order not to loose significance of the experimental results.
 Luckily, Julia natively supports this type of arithmetic and so Measurements.jl does.
 You only have to create Measurement objects with nominal value and uncertainty of type BigFloat.